Are Amsterdam Coffeeshops a Serious Health Hazard?

 Weed has recently become legal in Canada.
 The growing of the plant, its sales, and its use is no longer punishable by law.
 Within one day, the weed stores ran out of stock.
 Good news for Canada, but weren’t the Dutch once the world leader in terms of Cannabis?

 The Netherlands adhered to this policy for many years and Cannabis may be sold under strict conditions.
 That was extremely progressive 30 years ago, but it is no longer the case.
 Since 2004, policy in Belgium is moving more in the direction of the Dutch model, and some German legislators are urging to experiment based on the Dutch model.
 After long parliamentary debates in 2004, Switzerland rejected the proposal to follow the Dutch model.

 Regulation of Hard- and Soft-drugs

 The Dutch Drug Policy Foundation issued a petition in 2011 to force better regulation for the increasing difficulties concerning drug legislation in general.
 They sustain that drug criminality represents more than half of the total cases in the Netherlands and that present legislation is a fiasco.
 The foundation aims to regulate, primarily, the four most widely used drugs: Cannabis, XTC, Amphetamine, and Cocaine.

-Despite the astronomical cost to law enforcement, drugs are generally available, and use is increasing rather than decreasing.
+Despite the astronomical cost to law enforcement, drugs are generally available, and their use is increasing rather than decreasing.
 According to the United Nations Office on Drugs and Crime, 35 million people worldwide suffer from drug use disorders, while only one in seven receive treatment.
 Contrary to popular perception, in the Netherlands, criminal law is the only thing that currently regulates the most widely used drugs.

 No Quality Control